-Owner or operator means any person who is an owner or who operates, controls or supervises a WEB source, and includes but is not be limited to any holding company, utility system or plant manager.
+Owner or Operator means any person who is an owner or who operates, controls or supervises a WEB source, and includes, but is not [be] limited to, any holding company, utility system or plant manager.

-Potential to emit means the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design.
+Potential to Emit means the maximum capacity of a stationary source to emit any air pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of a source to emit an air pollutant, including air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored or processed, shall be treated as part of its design if the limitation is enforceable by the EPA Administrator.

-Program Trigger Date means the date that the AQCB determines that the WEB Trading Program has been triggered in accordance with the provisions of Section [$\frac{D(5)}{A2}$] A2 of this Implementation Plan.
+Program Trigger Date means the date that the AQCB determines that the WEB Trading Program has been triggered in accordance with the provisions of Section [D(5)] A2 of this Implementation Plan.

-Program trigger years means the years shown in Table 3, column 3, of the SO_2 Milestones and Backstop Trading Program Implementation Plan element for the applicable milestone if the WEB Trading Program is triggered as described in Section D of the SO_2 Milestones and Backstop Trading Program Implementation Plan element.
+Program Trigger Years means the years shown in Table 3, column 3, under Part C of [the SO2 Milestones and Backstop Trading Program] this Implementation Plan element for the applicable milestone if the WEB Trading Program is triggered as described in [Section D of the SO2 Milestones and Backstop Trading Program] Part A of this Implementation Plan element.